 Running Away to Join the Circus at Ringling Bros.
 Ca' d'Zan

-Arguably, Sarasota's best attractions are situated further away from downtown.
+Arguably, Sarasota's best attractions are situated further away from downtown and are a perfect addition to a Florida Gulf Coast road trip.
 We drove out to the Ringling Bros.
 Museum and Ca' d'Zan, the Ringling Brothers winter estate.
 In the decades of the traveling circus, the show would ride the rails bringing joy and wonder to children of all ages during the warmer months.
 What do you do with hundreds of rail cars worth of performers, gear, and show animals in the wintertime?
 Apparently, you take the whole thing to Sarasota, Florida to ride out the winter.

 The Ringling Museum featured various train cars and gear to get a sense of the scale of the operation.
 It also showcased a number of jaw dropping and death defying feats that were a regular part of the circus.
 While not really death-defying, I did manage to squeeze myself into a miniature clown car.